Gabriela Vallejo

 Gabriela Clesca Vallejo is a Haitian-Canadian model and beauty pageant titleholder who was crowned Miss Haiti 2019.
-She represented Haiti at Miss Universe 2019.
+She represented Haiti at Miss Universe 2019, but was unable to place.
+She had also won Miss Supranational Canada 2014, as well as placing in the Top 20 of the international Miss Supranational 2014 and Miss Universe Canada 2017 competitions, earning the Miss Congeniality award in the former.

-Personal life
+Early and personal life

-Gabriela was born in the Dominican Republic from a Dominican mother and a Haitian/Congolese father and raised in Haiti where she was taught French and Creole before she and her family moved to Canada when she was a teenager.
-Gabriela is currently in her final year of Civil Law and International Relations at the University of Ottawa.
-While pursuing her education she also works for the Federal Government at the Foreign Affairs Canada.
+Gabriela Clesca Vallejo was born in the Dominican Republic to a Dominican mother and a Haitian father.
+She was raised in Haiti and grew up speaking French and Creole.
+Vallejo attended the Centre D'excellence Artistique De la Salle, where she specialised in ballet and modern dance.
+She and her family moved to Canada when she was a teenager.
+Vallejo studied Civil Law and International Relations at the University of Ottawa.
+While she was still at university, she also worked for the Federal Government at the Foreign Affairs Canada.
+She is 1.70 m (5 ft 7 in).

 Pageantry

-Gabriela won Miss Supranational Canada to represent Canada at Miss Supranational 2014.
+Vallejo began her modelling career in 2011, and frequently worked with designer Gwen Madiba.
+In February of that year, Vallejo won the inaugural Miss Africa Montreal contest.
+Three years later, she competed and won Miss Supranational Canada, which earned her the right to represent Canada at the international Miss Supranational 2014 in Poland.
 She placed as a Top 20 finalist and won the Miss Congeniality award.

-She later represented West Ottawa at the 2017 Miss Universe Canada pageant where she was placed as a Top 20 finalist where Lauren Howe won the pageant.
+She later represented West Ottawa at the 2017 Miss Universe Canada pageant where she placed as a Top 20 finalist, while Lauren Howe won the pageant.

-She later competed at a Haitian pageant for the first time, Miss Universe Haiti 2019, where she won and was given the right to represent Haiti at Miss Universe 2019, where she was unplaced.
+In 2019, Vallejo entered the Haitian contest, Miss Haiti, which she won and was crowned by the previous winner, Samantha Colas, at the Hotel El Rancho.
+By winning the contest, she was given the right to represent Haiti at Miss Universe 2019, where she was unplaced.

+As of 2025, Vallejo was serving as the director of the Miss Turks and Caicos Universe beauty pageant contest.